voncloft/Voncloft-OS/README.md

 - kde - needs testing

 **Other:**
+- Everything in workbench is files that continuously get changed and tarballed for later
 - Everything in working_on/sort_later needs to be tested.
 - Will use a spare PC to test everything on or a virtual box